catalyzeio/paas-cli-reference/combined_docs.md

 ## Vars List

 ```
-Usage: catalyze vars list [--json | --yaml]
+Usage: catalyze vars list [SERVICE_NAME] [--json | --yaml]

 List all environment variables

+Arguments:
+  SERVICE_NAME=""   The name of the service containing the environment variables.
+Defaults to the associated service.

 Options:
   --json=false   Output environment variables in JSON format
   --yaml=false   Output environment variables in YAML format
 ```

-`vars list` prints out all known environment variables for the associated code service.
+`vars list` prints out all known environment variables for the given code service.
 You can print out environment variables in JSON or YAML format through the `--json` or `--yaml` flags.
 Here are some sample commands

 ```
-catalyze vars list
+catalyze vars list code-1
-catalyze vars list --json
+catalyze vars list code-1 --json
 ```

 ## Vars Set

 ```
-Usage: catalyze vars set -v...
+Usage: catalyze vars set [SERVICE_NAME] -v...

 Set one or more new environment variables or update the values of existing ones

+Arguments:
+  SERVICE_NAME=""   The name of the service on which the environment variables will be set.
+Defaults to the associated service.

 Options:
   -v, --variable    The env variable to set or update in the form "<key>=<value>"
 ```

-`vars set` allows you to add new environment variables or update the value of an existing environment variable on your code service.
+`vars set` allows you to add new environment variables or update the value of an existing environment variable on the given code service.
 You can set/update 1 or more environment variables at a time with this command by repeating the `-v` option multiple times.
-Once new environment variables are added or values updated, a [redeploy](#redeploy) is required for your code service to have access to the new values.
+Once new environment variables are added or values updated, a [redeploy](#redeploy) is required for the given code service to have access to the new values.
 The environment variables must be of the form `<key>=<value>`.
 Here is a sample command

 ```
-catalyze vars set -v AWS_ACCESS_KEY_ID=1234 -v AWS_SECRET_ACCESS_KEY=5678
+catalyze vars set code-1 -v AWS_ACCESS_KEY_ID=1234 -v AWS_SECRET_ACCESS_KEY=5678
 ```

 ## Vars Unset

 ```
-Usage: catalyze vars unset VARIABLE
+Usage: catalyze vars unset [SERVICE_NAME] VARIABLE

 Unset (delete) an existing environment variable

 Arguments:
+  SERVICE_NAME=""   The name of the service on which the environment variables will be unset.
+Defaults to the associated service.
   VARIABLE=""       The name of the environment variable to unset
 ```

-`vars unset` removes an environment variables from your associated code service.
+`vars unset` removes an environment variables from the given code service.
 Only the environment variable name is required to unset.
-Once environment variables are unset, a [redeploy](#redeploy) is required for your code service to realize the variable was removed.
+Once environment variables are unset, a [redeploy](#redeploy) is required for the given code service to realize the variable was removed.
 Here is a sample command

 ```
-catalyze vars unset AWS_ACCESS_KEY_ID
+catalyze vars unset code-1 AWS_ACCESS_KEY_ID
 ```

 # Version